 AG-120 is an orally available, selective, potent inhibitor of the mutated IDH1 protein, making it a highly targeted therapeutic candidate for the treatment of patients with cancers that harbor IDH1 mutations.
 Importantly, mutations in IDH1 have been identified in difficult to treat cancers such as chondrosarcoma and cholangiocarcinoma where both the treatment options and prognosis for patients are poor.
-These are indications where the standard of care treatment options are limited, thus providing an opportunity for more rapid development of an IDH1 mutant inhibitor.
+These are examples of indications where the standard of care treatment options are limited, thus providing an opportunity for more rapid development of an IDH1 mutant inhibitor.
 Based on our preclinical in vitro and in vivo efficacy data, there is a clear rationale to develop AG-120 in defined target populations that harbor an IDH1 gene mutation.
-We have successfully filed an IND for AG-120 that has been accepted by the FDA.
+We successfully filed an IND for AG-120 that was accepted by the FDA.
 The molecule has excellent pharmacological properties with a wide therapeutic index.
 In March 2014, we initiated two phase 1 studies for AG-120, one in patients with advanced hematologic malignancies and the second in patients with advanced solid tumors; both trials will only enroll patients that carry an IDH1 mutation.
+We plan to present clinical data from the ongoing AG-120 phase 1 study in advanced hematologic malignancies at the 26th EORTC-NCI-AACR Symposium on Molecular Targets and Cancer Therapeutics on November 19, 2014 in Barcelona, Spain.